-If you hold your shares directly in your own name, and you sign and return your proxy card (including over the internet or by telephone) but do not include voting instructions, your proxy will be voted as the board recommends on each proposal.
+If you sign and return your proxy card or voting instruction form (including over the internet or by telephone) but do not include voting instructions, your proxy will be voted as the board unanimously recommends on each proposal.

 What vote is required to adopt each of the proposals?